 No, you don’t want to get too fancy, but it’s awfully nice to have some creature comforts when you’re roughing it.
 We like to have our French coffee press and coffee bean grinder (both camping versions) to savor some fresh brew when getting up with the birds in the crisp morning air.
 Also nice are metal camping wine glasses, a festive checkered (easily wipeable) tablecloth with clips to keep it from blowing off the table, and a canopy to put over the picnic table for rain protection or shade.
 If you can fit them in, real pillows are a nice splurge.

 10. Play stuff.

-Sometimes we get so caught up in the food and tent tarp type gear, we forget about the fun stuff.
+Sometimes we get so caught up in the food and tent tarp-type gear, we forget about the fun stuff.
 Camping is a great opportunity for together time.
-Bring a Frisbee, ball to toss around, books to read, playing cards and board games.
+Bring a Frisbee, a ball to toss around, books to read, playing cards, and board games.
 Relax and enjoy a chance to slow down for a change.